JohnCnstn/TaskManager/client/README.md

 ### Disabling jsdom

-By default, the `package.json` of the generated project looks like this:
+By default, the `package.json` of the generated country looks like this:

 ```js
   "scripts": {